Mapped: Everything we know about the sunk luxury yacht off the coast of Sicily

 Salvo Cocina of Sicily’s civil protection agency said: “They were in the wrong place at the wrong time.”

+Divers have now successfully managed to smash through a glass window and enter the hull of the vessel, but have yet to reach the cabins.
+Nick Sloane, an engineer who worked on Costa Concordia salvage operation in 2012, told Sky News that the coming hours will be “critical”.

+He added: “They’ve got a very small window of time to try to find people stuck inside with hopefully an air pocket, and they could be rescued.
+You’ve got a maximum of two to three days to try to get someone out.”

-For updates on this story, follow The Independent’s live blog for the latest coverage
+For the latest updates on this story, follow The Independent’s live blog

 What do we know about the missing people on the yacht?

-British technology tycoon Mike Lynch is among six tourists missing, The Independent understands.
-Mr Lynch, who founded software giant Autonomy in 1996, was made an OBE for services to enterprise in 2006.
+Mike Lynch is among six tourists missing.
+The British technology tycoon founded software giant Autonomy in 1996 and was made an OBE for services to enterprise in 2006.
 In June, he was cleared of conducting a massive fraud relating to a $11 billion (£8.64bn) sale to US company Hewlett Packard.

-One man has been confirmed dead with photos on Monday showing a body bag being lifted to shore where ambulances were waiting.
-Four of the missing passengers are British and two are American, according to Italian newspaper la Repubblica.
+One man, believed to be the boat’s chef Ricardo Thomas, has been confirmed dead.
+Four of the missing passengers are British and two are American, reports Italian newspaper La Repubblica.

-The director general of Sicily’s civil protection agency, Salvatore Cocina, confirmed to the BBC that Mr Lynch’s daughter Hannah and the Bayesian’s chef Ricardo Thomas, are among those missing in the shipwreck.
-Hannah is believed to be 18 years old.

 Have you been affected by this story?
 Email rachel.hagan@independent.co.uk

-It has been reported by numerous outlets that Mr Lynch had planned the superyacht cruise as a celebration with family, employees and lawyers who supported him during the decade-long trial.
-The BBC said Morgan Stanley International Bank chairman Jonathan Bloomer and Clifford Chance lawyer Chris Morvillo were among those missing.
+Mr Lynch had planned the superyacht cruise as a celebration with family, employees and lawyers who supported him during the decade-long trial.

-Johnathan Bloomer appeared at trial as a defence witness for Mr Lynch, while media reports suggest the pair are close friends.
-The Daily Mail reports his wife is also unaccounted for.
+Morgan Stanley International Bank chairman Jonathan Bloomer and Clifford Chance lawyer Chris Morvillo are among those missing.

+Divers are still searching for the remaining six passengers unaccounted for: Mr Lynch and his 18-year-old daughter, Morgan Stanley International non-executive chairman Jonathan Bloomer, Clifford Chance lawyer Chris Morvillo, and their two wives Judy and Neda.

 Among the 15 survivors rescued from a lifeboat was Mr Lynch’s wife Angela Bacares.
 Another survivor, Charlotte Golunski, 35, told Italian journalists how she saved her one-year-old daughter Sofia from drowning.